Reports: Trump to order China's ByteDance to sell TikTok

 “We are looking at TikTok," Trump told reporters Friday at the White House.
 "We may be banning TikTok.”

-Reports by Bloomberg News and the Wall Street Journal citing anonymous sources said the administration could announce as soon as Friday a decision ordering ByteDance to divest its ownership in TikTok.
+Reports by Bloomberg News and the Wall Street Journal citing anonymous sources said the administration could soon announce a decision ordering ByteDance to divest its ownership in TikTok.

+There have been reports of U.S. tech giants and financial firms being interested in buying or investing in TikTok.
+The New York Times, citing an unidentified source, reported Friday that Microsoft is in talks to buy TikTok.
+Microsoft did not immediately reply to a request for comment.

 TikTok issued a statement Friday saying that, “While we do not comment on rumors or speculation, we are confident in the long-term success of TikTok.”

+TikTok's fun, goofy videos and ease of use has made it immensely popular, and U.S. tech giants like Facebook and Snapchat see it as a competitive threat.
+It has said it has tens of millions of U.S. users and hundreds of millions globally.

-TikTok has a reputation for fun, goofy videos and is popular with young people, but its Chinese ownership has raised concerns about censorship of videos, including those critical of the Chinese government, and the potential for sharing user data with Chinese officials.
+But its Chinese ownership has raised concerns about the censorship of videos, including those critical of the Chinese government, and the potential for sharing user data with Chinese officials.

 U.S. national-security officials have been reviewing the Musical.ly acquisition in recent months, while U.S. armed forces have banned their employees from installing TikTok on government-issued phones.